-Developing tangible models in-house through 3D printing has significantly accelerated the process of launching a new collection for shoe company Camper, while yielding considerable cost savings along the way.
+Developing tangible models in-house through 3D printing has significantly accelerated the process of launching a new collection for shoe company Camper while yielding considerable cost savings along the way.

 The design team at Camper works with a 3-month deadline to create each new collection.
-With this time constraint, they needed a fast, cost-efficient solution which would allow them to test and iterate multiple times, all while maintaining the highest quality standards, in order to find the best possible combination of design and ergonomy for each pair of shoes in line with their customer’s demands.
+With this time constraint, they needed a fast, cost-efficient solution that would allow them to test and iterate multiple times, all while maintaining the highest quality standards, in order to find the best possible combination of design and ergonomy for each pair of shoes in line with their customer’s demands.

 Widening creative horizons through 3D printing